noitcudni/google-search-console-bulk-url-removal/readme.md

 ## Usage
 1. Create a list of urls to be removed and store them in a file.
 All urls are separated by \n.
 See [How to Extract a List of All URLs Indexed by Google for Your Website](https://cognitiveseo.com/blog/5714/69-amazing-seo-bookmarklets-to-supercharge-your-internet-marketing/#1-2) for an easy way to get all links from a website from Google Search results.
-2. Go to Google's webmaster tools.
+2. ~~Go to Google's webmaster tools.~~\s\s **ATTENTION:** the legacy removal tools will be sunsetted on Fed 27, 2020.
+I'm in the processing of porting over the extension to be compatible with the new one.
+In the meantime, go directly to the legacy removal tool via [https://www.google.com/webmasters/tools/url-removal](https://www.google.com/webmasters/tools/url-removal).
 3. Check to ensure that all URLs match the property you are updating, including the scheme (http vs https)
-4. Click on Google Index -> Remove URLs.
+4. ~~Click on Google Index -> Remove URLs.~~
 5. You should now see a new drop-down with several removal options, along with a "Choose File" button.
   * **NOTE**: the drop-down is a global option.
 You can specify a different removal option on a per URL basis to override the global option.
 Please refer to the **CSV Format section** below.
 6. Click on the Choose File button.